Towards a health data commons in LMICs

 Figure 3: The hourglass model for health data

-The hourglass model can be used as a foundational concept for a new paradigm on interoperability for health data, as is shown in figure The hourglass model for health data.
-Essentially, we propose an integration of the design principles of OpenHIE, Fast Healthcare Interoperability Resources (FHIR) and FAIR to make data Findable, Accessible, Interoperable and Reusable.
+The hourglass model can be used as a foundational concept for a new paradigm on interoperability for health data, as is shown in figure 3.
+Essentially, we propose an integration of the design principles of OpenHIE, Fast Healthcare Interoperability Resources (FHIR) and to make data Findable, Accessible, Interoperable and Reusable (FAIR).

 FHIR as the de facto standard for health data exchange